 - When driving a motorbike in Vietnam, have your hand hovering over the break and horn in case of emergency.
 It is a good idea to train your bodies automatic reaction to danger to be beeping and breaking.
 Trust me on this one.

 - If renting a motorbike, try driving it by yourself before giving anyone a lift on the back.
 This gives you the opportunity to see how the bike controls before adding another persons weight into the mix.

 - If you are sharing the bike between two people, then it is easiest to have the heavier/larger of the two drive and the smaller ride on the back.

-Learning to ride a motorbike in Vietnam might seem scary at the outset, but we promise that if you work through these steps, then you will be taking on the unruly roads of Vietnam in no time!
-The best advice we can give is to take it slow and take each step a month at a time.
+Learning to ride a motorbike in Vietnam might seem scary at the outset, but I promise that if you work through these steps, then you will be taking on the unruly roads of Vietnam in no time!
+The best advice I can give is to take it slow and take each step a month at a time.
 And of course, enjoy the sweet release of being able to go wherever you please in the city.

-Our ultimate goal is to ride a motorbike across Vietnam!
+My ultimate goal is to ride a motorbike across Vietnam!
 Have you ever driven a motorbike?
 Where did you learn?

 Like this post?
 Pin it and share it!

 - If I haven’t convinced you that you are capable of driving a motorbike in Vietnam, then check out Ride With Me in Saigon for some more hands on assistance.